Print

 4. Whisk: Start by whisking both sugars and melted butter together.

-5. Add: Add the milk, flax egg, and vanilla extract.
+5. Mix Wet Ingredients: Add the milk, flax egg, and vanilla extract.
 Mix until well mixed together.

-6. Sift: To the wet mixture, sift in the flour, baking soda, cornstarch, and salt.
+6. Add Dry Ingredients: To the wet mixture, sift in the flour, baking soda, cornstarch, and salt.
 Stir until just combined.
 You don’t want to overmix, but you want to see the dough form.
 Once mixed together, fold in the vegan chocolate chips (and any other add-ins you fancy) until a soft cookie dough forms and all the flour and chocolate chips are incorporated.

-7. Grease: Take a cast iron skillet (about 10 inches in diameter) and lightly grease it with vegan butter or cooking spray.
+7. Grease the Skillet: Take a cast iron skillet (about 10 inches in diameter) and lightly grease it with vegan butter or cooking spray.
 Place your cookie dough into the skillet and press it down evenly.

 8. Bake: Place it in the oven's middle rack for 12 minutes with aluminum foil loosely covering it.
-Remove the aluminum foil and continue to bake for an additional 15-18 minutes until the edges are golden brown and the center is set but still soft.
+Remove the aluminum foil and bake for 15-18 minutes until the edges are golden brown and the center is set but still soft.

-9. Cool: Serve straight from the skillet or let the cookie cool before slicing.
+9. Cool and Serve: Serve straight from the skillet or let the cookie cool before slicing.
 It will firm up as it sits.
 Serve warm, with a scoop of vegan ice cream and chocolate syrup on top for extra decadence.

 Notes